How might your club benefit?

 In 2019, clubs reported that 13% of volunteers involved in CricketForce were new to the club, over 25% were female and 36% were under the age of 24 – what can your club do to engage and retain new volunteers?

-Can CricketForce act as the platform to recruit more volunteers into your club?
-Could you host a ‘Parent Engagement Evening’ at the club as an opportunity for parents of the new recruits to ‘Get Involved’?
-Could your club use CricketForce to identify some key roles required for the summer ahead and get people appropriately trained?
+The #GetSet weekend could act as a platform to recruit more volunteers into your club?
+Could you host a ‘Parent Engagement Evening’ at the club as an opportunity for parents of the new recruits to get involved?
+Could your club use the weekend to identify some key roles required for the summer ahead and get people appropriately trained?